Baltoli/project-docs/notes/log.md

   `acq_rel` assertions to make sure that on every call path in the bounds, calls to the acquire and release functions *only* use the variable named in the assertion.

+## 19/1/2017

+*  Big achievement for the day is getting the project to build without errors on LLVM 3.4.
+It doesn't look like it'll be easy to get it updated further because of incompatibilities with the CMake system that I haven't been able to resolve yet.